rahularya815/rahularya815/README.md

-- 👋 Hi, I’m Rahul Verma, a passionate and quick learner and self taught Spring developer.
+- 👋 Hi, I’m Rahul Verma, a passionate and quick learner and a self taught Spring developer.
 - 👀 I’m interested in python,c++ and machine learning.
 - 📫 Reach me at rahularya815@gmail.com